Isabat09/isabat09/README.md

 On this GitHub profile, you'll find some of the projects I've been working on.
 These projects are a reflection of my interests and skills, and I hope they will give you a good idea of what I can do.
 ## 🚀 About Me
-Background in Secondary Research and Due Diligence.
+I am an MBA with a background in Secondary Research and Due Diligence.
+I have worked in the expert Network Industry for the past 5 years and recently transition to Data Science.